TERREMEMBER/znbase/docs/content/v2.0/deploy/cdc/use-cdc.md

 ## Use the connector

-To use the YugabyteDB CDC connector, run the `yb_cdc_connector` JAR file.
+To use the ZNbaseDB CDC connector, run the `yb_cdc_connector` JAR file.

 ### Syntax for Apache Kafka